fahimdipto/souvenir-memoir-ui-automation/README.md

 # souvenir-memoir-ui-automation

-This Automation was developed using cypress, Here I tested different funtionality of an website.
+This Automation was developed using cypress, Here I tested different functionality of an website.